HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 #### Resonance and Antenna Design

-When an antenna's length matches the wavelength—or certain specific fractions of it, like a quarter wavelength—it resonates like a tuning fork.
+When an antenna's length matches the wavelength — or certain specific fractions of it, like a quarter wavelength — it resonates like a tuning fork.
 This physical matching creates optimal conditions for the antenna to absorb or emit electromagnetic energy at that specific frequency, resulting in much more efficient signal transmission and reception.

 For example, a half-wave dipole antenna for the 2-meter band would be about 1 meter long (half of 2.08 meters).
 We'll explore this more when we discuss antennas!